mediamonks/plexus/README.md

 ## Overview

 Plexus employs a multi-agent architecture where different AI agents can be configured to handle specific aspects of any LLM-based workflow.
 The platform is designed to be completely configurable, allowing you to define custom agents, data sources, and processing pipelines for your specific use case.
+One of its key features is being able to ingest data from online resources - like Google Drive, Google Cloud Storage, or APIs - process it, and store it in a vector database or other processed state, which can then be used to power agents.

 ## How it Works